nathanford/stylefill/README.md

 ## Use cases

 * Create new properties for CSS and use them in your CSS files.
-* Create polyfills for older browsers without the need for all of the JS.
+* Create polyfills for older browsers that do not require much JavaScript knowledge.
 * Detect CSS property support.

 ## Setup